 - With few exceptions, animals possess the following general biological systems: integumentary system, lymphatic system, muscular system, nervous system, reproductive system, respiratory system, skeletal system, and urinary system.

-In general, animals have the following body systems: integumentary system, muscular system, nervous system, reproductive system, skeletal system, digestive system, urinary system, respiratory system, cardiovascular system, circulatory system, lymphatic system, endocrine system, and immune system.
-Each of these systems is made up of organs and tissues that function as a whole.
+In general, animals have the following body systems (as mentioned previously) and each of these systems is made up of organs and tissues.
 The organs, in turn, are made up of tissues that carry out a particular function.
 The tissues consist of cells that perform various metabolic activities.
 There are two major types of cells: somatic cells and sex cells (i.e. sperm cell and egg cell).

 At the cellular level, an animal cell has compartmentalized structures called organelles.
-The different organelles are mitochondria, Golgi apparatus, endoplasmic reticulum, lysosomes, peroxisomes, and cell membrane.
+The different organelles are mitochondria, Golgi apparatus, endoplasmic reticulum, lysosomes, and peroxisomes.
 Plastids, which are abundant in a plant or an autotrophic cell, are not present in animal cells.
-Cell wall is also lacking.
+The cell wall is also lacking.
 Thus, an animal cell in a hypotonic solution will swell and eventually burst (lyse) since it lacks the cell wall that prevents lysis during excessive osmosis.
 The nucleus contains chromosomes that can be classified into two types: autosomes and sex chromosomes.

 In animals, the major form of reproduction is by sexual means.
 Male and female sex cells unite to form a zygote that in time will grow into an animal of their kind.
 Most animals are diploid.
-This means that the progeny comes from the union of two sex cells and then grows having two sets of chromosomes – one from the male parent and the other from the female parent.
+This means that the progeny comes from the union of two sex cells and then grows possessing two sets of chromosomes – one from the male parent and the other from the female parent.
 Sex determination is usually genetic.
 It can be identified based on chromosomal combinations.
 The different chromosomal systems that determine the sex of the animal are XY, ZW, XO, ZO, UV, and haplodiploidy.
-In most mammals (including humans), the XY sex-determination system is applied.
-Accordingly, a female has two X chromosomes whereas a male has one X chromosome and one Y chromosome.
+In most mammals (including humans), sex determination is based on the XY sex-determination system wherein a female has two X chromosomes and a male has one X chromosome and one Y chromosome.

 Some animals are capable of asexual reproduction, e.g. by fragmentation and parthenogenesis.
 In this case, the animal reproduces a clone.
 However, asexual reproduction could become an evolutionary disadvantage as it could lead to decreased diversity in the gene pool and the prevalence of harmful recessive traits.